christophermorehouse/bigid-catalog-email-objects-reporting/README.md

 pip install --upgrade cx_Freeze
 ```

-Once cx_Freeze is installed you can continue with building the self-contained package by executing the build.sh script with the following command:
+Once cx_Freeze is installed you can continue with building the self-contained package by executing the build script with the following command:

 For Windows:
 ```sh